Peter A Allard School of Law

 General course advising can be found on the Beyond 1L - Upper Year Course Selection Advice page.

-If you require academic advising, please contact Kaila Mikkelsen, Assistant Dean, Students or Barbara Wang, Manager, Student Affairs.
+If you require academic advising, please contact Kaila Mikkelsen, Assistant Dean, Students or TBC, Manager, Student Affairs.
 Contact info (including Calendly appointment bookings) can be found here.

 Student Services will be holding Drop-in Academic Advising sessions through June and July.
 Please check the Allard Law Academic Calendar for dates and times, and your email for Zoom links.